Samuel Reid Spencer Jr.

 Samuel Reid Spencer Jr. (June 6, 1919 – October 16, 2013) was an American academic administrator who served as the 14th president of Davidson College from 1968 to 1983.

 Early life and education

 Originally from South Carolina, Spencer graduated from Davidson in 1940, then serving in the United States Army during World War II.
 After the war, he earned a PhD from Harvard University.
+He was one of the last recipients of a Rosenwald Fellowship from the Rosenwald Fund, which closed in 1948.
+He received it to finance his graduate studies in history at Harvard.

 Career

 Afterward, Spencer returned to his alma mater to serve as an assistant to then-president John Rood Cunningham, while also becoming a professor of history.
 Spencer left Davidson to become president of Mary Baldwin College, returning as president in 1968.

 As president, Spencer led Davidson's successful attempt to become a co-educational institution.
 He also focused on minority student recruitment and retention and expanded the endowment.
 Spencer was also appointed by President Jimmy Carter to the Board of Foreign Scholarships, which oversees the Fulbright Program.

 After leaving Davidson, Spencer became the president of the Virginia Foundation of Independent Colleges.